 There is controversy over whether natural desiccated thyroid (NDT) is an ideal treatment option for Hashimoto’s.
 Some suggest that NDTs are derived from pig thyroid which is biologically very similar to the human thyroid gland.
 The thinking goes that if your immune system is attacking your thyroid gland then adding a drug that closely resembles it would worsen the condition.
 While the opposing camp says that NDTs are a great option for Hashimoto’s sufferers.

-The key is finding a doctor who will explore the thyroid drug options including NDTs to find the treatment that works best for YOU.
+I personally hear from many Hashimoto’s patients at Hypothyroid Mom doing great on NDTs then others say they feel better on synthetics.
+We’re all individual.
+The key is finding a doctor who will explore the thyroid drug options to find the treatment that works best for YOU.